attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 1. **Authorize the application for DC scope **

-    To authorize your application for a given scope, use the Att.Provider.authorizeUser method.
+    To authorize your application for a given scope, use the AttApiClient.OAuth.authorizeUser method.

-        att.authorizeUser({scope:'DC'}, onIsAuthorized, onIsNotAuthorized);
+        AttApiClient.OAuth.authorizeUser({scope:'DC'}, onIsAuthorized, onIsNotAuthorized);

         function onAuthSuccess(response) {
             //call to device capabilities goes here